School Policy on Homework

 Students are expected to organise this time themselves and prioritise according to the deadlines they have been given; they will not be given specific homework each day, according to a timetable but, instead, teachers will ensure that adequate deadlines are given so students can plan their workload over the week.
-To aid them in this, all homework will be set on Show My Homework.
+To aid them in this, all homework will be set on Satchel:One.

 Another reason we do not publish or expect teachers to abide by a homework timetable is that the school firmly believes that homework should have impact and we are clear with teachers that it should only be set if it is going to develop students’ skills or knowledge.

-Each department has its own homework policy (see links to the right of this page) that sets out the type, regularity and length of homework it sets at various points of the year.
+Each department has its own homework policy that sets out the type, regularity and length of homework it sets at various points of the year.
 In practice, this will mean that the quantity and regularity of homework set in some subjects will vary over the course of the year.
 Please be assured that this is by design and based on the needs of students across the learning cycle for each subject.

 All homework is recorded and outlined to students on Satchel: One.
 At the start of the academic year, all students and parents/guardians will be given a unique set of login details to allow them to access Satchel: One either on the computer, or on a mobile device.

 Classroom teachers will then upload information outlining the homework task, as well as a clear deadline.
 Parents/guardians will also be able to see the assigned tasks and deadlines and there is an expectation that parents/guardians are regularly keeping track of homework set and supporting their son/daughter at home in ensuring tasks are completed.